-Fort Missoula (1877- 1947) – Fort Missoula was established as a permanent military post in 1877 and built in response to requests of local townspeople and settlers for protection in the event of a conflict with western Montana Indian tribes.
+Fort Missoula, Montana, was established as a permanent military post in 1877 and built in response to requests of local townspeople and settlers for protection in the event of a conflict with western Montana Indian tribes.

 Founded on the Bitterroot River, its garrison took part in only one engagement of consequence — the Battle of the Big Hole in August 1877, 90 miles to the south, in the Nez Perce War.
 The captives were incarcerated at Fort Missoula.
-During the next 2 years, when they were not countering minor Indian harassments, the troops restored a stretch of the Mullan Road, running from Fort Benton, Montana to Fort Walla Walla, Washington.
-In post-frontier days the fort was not continuously active or garrisoned.
+During the next two years, when they were not countering minor Indian harassments, the troops restored a stretch of the Mullan Road, running from Fort Benton, Montana, to Fort Walla Walla, Washington.
+In post-frontier days, the fort was not continuously active or garrisoned.

-In 1904, funds were appropriated to remodel Fort Missoula and a complex of concrete buildings with red tile roofs was constructed between 1908 and 1914, including a new Officer’s Row, barracks, and Post Hospital.
-During World War I, the fort was used as a military training center but by 1921 it was nearly abandoned.
+In 1904, funds were appropriated to remodel Fort Missoula.
+A complex of concrete buildings with red tile roofs was constructed between 1908 and 1914, including a new Officer’s Row, barracks, and Post Hospital.
+During World War I, the fort was used as a military training center, but by 1921 it was nearly abandoned.
 In 1933, it became the Northwest Regional Headquarters Civilian Conservation Corps.

-The Historical Museum at Fort Missoula features 13 historic structures and a large array of historical artifacts.
+The Historical Museum at Fort Missoula features 13 historic structures and an extensive array of historical artifacts.

 Historical Museum at Fort Missoula